home-assistant/home-assistant.io/source/_integrations/plugwise.markdown

 Adam (zone_control):

- - v3.0
+ - v3.x
  - v2.3

- - Devices supported are Floor, Lisa, Tom, Koen and Plug - note a Koen always comes with a Plug (the active part)
+ - Devices supported are Anna, Lisa, Jip, Floor, Tom, Koen and Plug - note a Koen always comes with a Plug (the active part)

 Anna (thermostat):